 - North Dakota

 - Washington State

 - West Virginia

 Surveys Conducted and to Come

-In 2018, AARP has conducted caregiving surveys at the state level in the following states: California, Illinois, Iowa, Kansas, Michigan, New Hampshire, New York, North Dakota, Ohio, Oregon, Utah, and West Virginia.
+In 2018, AARP conducted caregiving surveys at the state level in the following states: California, Illinois, Iowa, Kansas, Michigan, New Hampshire, New York, North Dakota, Ohio, Oregon, Utah, Washington State, and West Virginia.
 Results of these surveys will appear on this page when they are released.
 For more information, contact Terri Guengerich at firstname.lastname@example.org.
 For media inquiries, contact email@example.com.